 Small venues with big flavours

 Having popped into the Lancaster Avenue location left by Public Restaurant and Bar in what is known as Northward, Swine & Vine is a small eclectic wine bar that specializes in charcuterie, sharing plates and 10 artisanal cocktails.
 You can choose from a half-dozen boards, including one that you build yourself.
 Wednesdays there is fondue, a good way to share a moment or two together lingering over melted cheese.

 Fresh off receiving a place as one of Canada’s top 50 bars, Arabella Park Beer Bar might be your kind of venue for a date.
 The food is rooted in Canadian and as local as possible and comes from the imagination of Stratford Chefs School grad Byron Hallett; the brews and ciders come from 18 rotating taps, from this region and well beyond.

 There’s a river view around Melville Café in the School of Architecture in downtown Galt.
 They serve espresso-based drinks, homemade desserts, delicious cakes, thin-crust pizzas, sandwiches and soups.
-If you’re in the area in the month of June, you could cheer on over 3,000 recreational cyclists as they hit the roads and trails in the city for the Tour de Grand.
+If you’re in the area on June 10, you could cheer on over 3,000 recreational cyclists as they hit the roads and trails in the city for the Tour de Grand.

 Snacks and a movie